-Important notes about the above table:
+Important notes about capacities

-Specifications.
+Specifications are one of the most recent).
 System compliance includes consideration of connections.
 The

 great array of potential beam and column combinations cannot be represented

 conformance to other local or regional codes, please consult us.
+When you

-- Capacities based on interior usage.
+- Capacities are based on interior usage.

 - All columns/posts must be anchored to an adequate concrete floor, as required by RMI code.